 Facial Trauma Reconstruction

-Occasionally fractures and other facial injuries do not get repaired at the initial time of injury, requiring delayed reconstruction.
-This can lead to nonunion or malunion of the bone fractures, meaning that the bones were healing in the incorrect position or they did not heal at all.
+Occasionally, fractures and other facial injuries do not get repaired at the initial time of injury, requiring delayed reconstruction.
+This can lead to non-union or malunion of the bone fractures — meaning the bones are healing in the incorrect position or did not heal at all.
 When this occurs, it becomes very difficult to reduce the bone to the normal anatomical position during surgery.
-To aid in the surgical treatment, special 3-D CAT scans can be obtained to develop virtual surgical modeling.
-This involves creating a 3-D printed plastic skull model, which can be manipulated prior to surgery to determine the correct anatomical position of the bones as well as determining where to make cuts in the bones (also known as osteotomies).
-A second 3-D printed plastic skull model can show the desired surgical outcome even before surgery is performed.
-This advanced technology allows us to create special metal plates, which are designed to hold the bones in the proper position and to allow for healing after the surgery.
-This new revolutionary technique reduces the amount of time spent in the operating room and the accuracy of the results dramatically improves.
-This can lead to fewer number of reoperations in the future.
+To aid in the surgical treatment, special 3D CAT scans can be obtained to develop virtual surgical modeling.
+This involves creating a 3D-printed plastic skull model, which can be manipulated prior to surgery to determine the correct anatomical position of the bones as well as confirm where to make cuts in the bones (also known as osteotomies).

 I broke my cheekbone in a baseball accident and Dr. Payne was one of the few dr I could find that was skilled to fix it.
 His staff helped my wife understand what was covered by insurance and what was not.
 They were able to get me in quickly and repair the broken bones without any scars on the outside of my face.
 Beyond impressed with Dr. Payne and his team.
 To make it even better, I found some books in his lobby showing pictures from trips where he helped to repair facial deformities in underprivileged children.
 So cool to see someone use their gifts and talents to serve others.
 HIGHLY RECOMMEND him.

 May 03, 2017